Droghyz/cs50finalproject/README.md

 "Welcome {lastname} {firstname}, your check in is {check-in-date} and the check out is {check-out-date} for a total of {out-in} days."
 Everything will be saved in a .csv file.
 Then a new prompt for a new guest will appear.
-If there is no more guests, with an escape sequence the software will terminate (CMD+D) (??)
+If there is no more guests, with an escape sequence the software will terminate (control+d)

 - What will your software do?
 What features will it have?
 How will it be executed?
   The software will create a CSV file with the name, surname, check-in and check-out details from customers.
 You will be able to add the customer and it will be executed directly from console